Myanmar Junta Court Jails Suu Kyi For 5 Years For Corruption - UrduPoint

 Myanmar Junta Court Jails Suu Kyi For 5 Years For Corruption

-After two days of delays, the special court in the military-built capital Naypyidaw handed down its verdict and sentence at 9:30 am (0300 GMT) on Wednesday.
+After two days of delays, the special court in the military-built capital Naypyidaw handed down its verdict and sentence early Wednesday.

 The 76-year-old had already been sentenced to six years in jail for incitement against the military, breaching Covid-19 rules and breaking a telecommunications law -- although she will remain under house arrest while she fights other charges.